 What about creating a shortcut to that file in a different place.
 In Linux, this is called linking files.

-There are two different types of file links in Linux:
+There are two types of linking files in Linux:

 cp -l file1 file2

-The hard link creates a separate file which contains information about the original file and where it is located.
+The hard link makes a separate file which contains information about the original file and where it is located.

-Keep in mind that you can only create a hard link between files on the same physical drive, you can’t create hard links between files under separate mount points.
+Keep in mind that hard link only created between files on the same physical drive.

 If you need to create links on a different physical drive, you’ll have to create a soft link instead.